How to Get the Diabetic Alert Dog You Want

 Make sure your dog likes children

-Some dogs don’t like children, if the dog will be placed around children ask the organization how they will chose a dog that will be successful in that situation.
+Some dogs don’t like children, if the dog will be placed around children ask the organization how they will choose a dog that will be successful in that situation.
 Learn about calming and stress signals in dogs.

 Ask what they do with dogs that don’t make the cut